Sidebox: Where do all the data go if it is NOT mapped?

 - NOTE: Objects exclusively used for TaroWorks cannot be mapped.

 - NOTE: The functions of Id Field and Is Reference object will be explained later.
 Use as interviewee may also appear.
 It is no longer used and should be left blank.

 WARNING: Use EXTREME CAUTION when DELETING / CHANGING a Mapped Object

-Once you have mapped an Object for use in a survey, the following actions will negatively affect the survey and could cause data to be lost:
+Once you have mapped an Object for use in a form, the following actions will negatively affect the form and could cause data to be lost:

 PART B: How to Map a Question to a Field

 - Once an object has been chosen and the fields loaded, droplists in the column will become active.

 - Click on a droplist for the question you wish to map and all the applicable fields will be shown.

 - TIP: For more information, please see the current Question-Field Mapping Compatibility Table.